Everywhere You Need to Eat in Venice Right Now

 Buzzy restaurant serving a modern take on old-school Italian

-Venice restaurants generally tend to be low-key affairs, which is why Scopa -- with its high ceilings, exposed brick, industrial vibe, and a playlist that includes Sampha -- looks like it belongs more in the Arts District or West Hollywood.
-But there’s clearly a void that this cool Italian spot’s filling for Westsiders -- especially in our stomachs, which have thoroughly enjoyed Chef Antonia Lofaso’s rich ricotta crostini, fried rice balls, and beautifully prepared pastas for the past few years.
+Venice restaurants generally tend to be low-key affairs, which is why always-buzzing Scopa -- with its high ceilings, exposed brick, industrial vibe, and a groovy playlist – could pass for a newfangled hot spot in the Arts District.
+But there’s clearly a void that this cool Italian spot’s filling for Westsiders -- especially in our stomachs, which have thoroughly enjoyed Chef Antonia Lofaso’s rich ricotta crostini, fried rice balls, and beautifully prepared pastas for the past six years.
 Scopa’s top-notch beverage program also means it’s a great place to kick-start your night out.

 Lively, critically acclaimed Italian trattoria with the best pasta in LA